mever-team/FairBench/docs/quickstart.md

 # Quickstart

-Install FairBench with:
+Before starting, install FairBench with:

 ```shell
 pip install --upgrade fairbench
 ```

-A typical workflow involves the following steps:
+A typical workflow using the library will help you identify prospective fairness concerns to discuss with stakeholders.
+You need to eventually decide which of the concerns matter after getting a wide enough picture.
+Follow the steps below.

-1. Produce test or validation data
+## 1. Prepare test data

-2. Declare (multi-attribute multi-value) sensitive attributes as [forks](basics/forks.md)
-3. Create and explore [reports](basics/reports.md) that present many types of biases
-4. Extract relevant fairness definitions into [model cards](basics/modelcards.md)
+Run your system to generate some predictions for test data.
+Here, we assess biases for a binary classifier, but other types of predictions can be analysed too.
+Supported data formats
+include lists, numpy arrays, and pytorch/tensorflow tensors.

-Here, we show how to investigate the fairness of a binary classification algorithm.
-Other types of systems can be analysed too.
-Import the library and create some demo predictions to play with, like below.
-You can also have data in popular that ducktype native Python iterables, such as numpy arrays and pytorch/tensorflow tensors.
+Import the library and create some demo predictions to play with:

 ```python
 import fairbench as fb